(Pain, Neuropathic; Nerve Pain; Pain, Nerve)

 - Talk to your family and friends about your condition.
 They can offer help and understanding.

-- Learn relaxation techniques , like meditation, to reduce stress.
+- Learn relaxation techniques , such as meditation, to reduce stress.

 - If you have an underlying condition, like diabetes, be sure to get proper treatment for it.